 MORE INFO ON MY TRIP:

 I flew from Hong Kong to Tehran via Doha with Qatar Airways.
 Other options include flying via Istanbul with Turkish Airlines, or via Dubai with Emirates.
-As I was travelling by myself, I decided to join an adventure tour (G Adventures) instead.
-It was definitely the best decision I've made.
-Most of the signs in Iran were in Farsi, and I would have struggled getting around without a guide.
+And I travelled with G Adventures, a tour company specialising in adventure travel.
+I highly recommend joining a tour instead, as most of the signs in Iran were in Farsi, and you might struggle getting around without a guide.
 Here's a link to the exact itinerary of my trip.